jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 But let me pause for a moment.
 I want to be very clear on one point before we move forward.
 I do not believe or even hope that digital therapeutics will replace human clinicians.

-* Digital therapeutics provide **new tools** that are not part of traditional mental healthcare delivered by human clinicians
+* Digital therapeutics offer **new tools** that are not part of traditional mental healthcare delivered by human clinicians
 * Digital therapeutics can provide a safety net for people who are not receiving traditional care now.
 * Digital therapeutics may reduce barriers for some people that later eases them into traditional care.
-* And digital therapeutics can optimize traditional care to extend its reach and impact while allowing clinicians the time to provide what they uniquely do well.
+* And digital therapeutics can optimize traditional care to extend its reach and impact while allowing clinicians the time to provide what they do uniquely well.

 Human clinicians will always be needed but we simply need more than they can provide alone.
 Digital therapeutics can provide that "more."

 ---

-So what are digital therapeutics, you ask?
+So what are digital therapeutics?

 Digital therapeutics are software programs or "apps" that are designed to prevent, manage, or treat a medical disorder.

 <!--consider distinguishing them from broader category of digital health apps?-->

 ---

 /barn.png